ascoders/syntax-parser/readme.md

-# cparser
+# xparser

-cparser is a parser using pure javascript, so it can both run in browser and nodejs.
+xparser is a parser using pure javascript, so it can both run in browser and nodejs.

 It supports: